Namrita-Madhu/Namrita-Madhu/README.md

-I am an Engineering student, ask me about video editing, YouTube channels and k-drama😇
+I am an Engineering student concentrating on Electrical and Electronics Engineering.